IT Security Audit: What It Is, Why It Matters, and How to Get It Right

 • Proactively address known vulnerabilities, such as unpatched systems or outdated access permissions, to improve audit outcomes and avoid delays.

-Working with experts in IT security audit services can make this process smoother, especially for businesses lacking internal expertise.
+Working with experts in cybersecurity audit services can make this process smoother, especially for businesses lacking internal expertise.

 Tools and Frameworks for Effective Security Auditing